kvassAI/slate/source/includes/_orders.md

 ```

 Retrieves a list of all Orders associated with the search parameters.
-It is possible to search for id, human_id and first and last name for
+It is possible to search for order_id, human_id or first and last name for any
-Users and Providers associated with orders.
+Users or Providers associated with an order.

 Arguments | Type | Description
 --------- | ---- | -------